A Guide to SBA 7(a) Loans

 Created for small businesses looking to buy or build commercial real estate, CDC/504 loans are made up of two different loans.
 One comes from a bank that funds about 50% of your financing, and the other comes from a local community development corporation (CDC) who funds about 40%.
 The leftover 10% will come from the borrower.

-When applying for a CDC/SBA 504 loan, your business must monopolize at least 51% of the commercial building.
+When applying for a CDC/SBA 504 loan, your business must monopolize at least 51% of an existing commercial building or 60% of a new one.
 Similar to SBA 7(a) loans, CDC/SBA 504 loans require a credit score of 680 and have a maximum loan amount of $5,000,000.

 SBA 7(a) lenders

 Lendio is an online marketplace that helps business owners see all of their loan options to help them find the best rate.
-Their SBA loan amounts range from $50,000 to $5,000,000 with 10- to 25-year loan terms.
+Its SBA loan amounts range from $50,000 to $5,000,000 with 10- to 30-year loan terms.
 If you’re looking for fast funding, look elsewhere.
 Lendio takes 30 to 90 days to fund the loan.

-To help navigate your SBA loan options, take advantage of their personal loan manager.
+To help navigate your SBA loan options, take advantage of Lendio's personal loan manager.

-SmartBiz caught our eye thanks to their low rates, which range from 8.53% to 9.83%.
-Plus, their platform offers a fast, less cumbersome way to apply for an SBA loan.
-They do, however, require more documentation than other online small business lenders.
+SmartBiz caught our eye thanks to its low rates, which range from 4.75% to 7%.
+Plus, its platform offers a fast, less cumbersome way to apply for an SBA loan.
+It does, however, require more documentation than other online small-business lenders.

 If you have shaky finances, you may need to seek funding elsewhere.
-The typical SmartBiz borrower has 10 years in business and an annual income of $1 million.
+The typical SmartBiz borrower has at least two years in business and an annual income of at least $100,000.

 As a bonus, Wells Fargo’s customer service ratings are more favorable than most corporate giants.
-If you don’t mind working with large corporate entities, and you have a solid credit history, Wells Fargo is worth considering.
+If you don’t mind working with large corporate entities and have a solid credit history, Wells Fargo is worth considering.

 Bank of America

 An SBA loan from Bank of America is one of the most sought-after loans out there.
-Ranging from $350,000–$3.5 million, the SBA 7(a) loan from Bank of America is a great option for small business owners looking for flexible, low-cost funding to start or expand their businesses.
-They also match Wells Fargo’s terms: 7 years for working capital, 10 years for equipment, and 25 years for real estate.
+Ranging from $350,000 to $3.5 million, the SBA 7(a) loan from Bank of America is a great option for small-business owners looking for flexible, low-cost funding to start or expand their businesses.
+It also matches Wells Fargo’s terms: 7 years for working capital, 10 years for equipment, and 25 years for real estate.